 Early Bird tickets will not be available for 2019, but if you enjoyed the smaller crowd, short lines, and specialty beers of Early Bird hour in the past, join us for the new Friday night Exclusive Specialties Session, where you get those benefits AND an extra 2 hours (3 total) of sampling.
 60+ Hoosier breweries and guests will be pouring 120 beers, meads, and ciders that you can’t get at the Saturday session.

-While Early Bird tickets are not sold for this festival, we encourage you to get pre-banded (info coming soon) at HopCat or Tomlinson Tap Room so you can use the designated pre-banded lines to get in more quickly.
+While Early Bird tickets are not sold for this festival, we encourage you to get pre-banded at HopCat or Tomlinson Tap Room so you can use the designated Pre-Banded Only entry lanes at any of the three entrances (north, south west, or south) to get in more quickly.

-Check out what your favorite breweries post on Instagram and Twitter with #IndyWinterfest for timed specialty releases at their booths.
+Check out what your favorite breweries post and share your pics on Instagram and Twitter with #IndyWinterfest.

 What do I get with the IN Beer Brigade membership package?
 When will I get my T-shirt?